CocobellyBites/cocobellybites.github.io/content/homepage/opener.md

 weight: 1
 ---

-> Wah Gwan?  -- Jamaican Patois
+> Wah Gwan?  -- greeting in Jamaican Patois

 We are so glad that you have arrived at **Cocobelly Bites**.